Below are some Frequently Asked Questions about Bay City Academy. If you do not see your question answered here, please do not hesitate to contact us.

 - Whole Child Approach - Meeting all the basic needs of our students

-- School Uniforms - Uniforms contribute to a sense of belonging which is a fundamental of Choice Theory, they cut through ecomoic and social barriers and allow students to focus on their education.
+- School Uniforms - Uniforms contribute to a sense of belonging, which is a fundamental aspect of Choice Theory; they cut through economic and social barriers, and allow students to focus on their education

 - Differentiated Instruction - Each student is placed where they need to be academically

-- Extra Curricular Opportunities - Athletics, Dance, Lady Lumberjacks, Outdoor Adventure Club and Gardening Club
+- Extra Curricular Opportunities - Athletics, Dance, Lady Lumberjacks, and Game Club.

 - Superior Staff - We look for individuals who are fully invested in Bay City Academy and our core values.